Crkanouff/ai-case-study/README.md

 My recommendation for Jasper is to build a unique product offering for the E-Learning Market.
 The E-learning market was valued at $181.15B in 2018 and is projected to reach $269.79B by 2026.

-As stated by Elearningindustry.com  :
+As stated by eLearning Industry Reports:

 >…the top 8 trends in learning and training development for 2023 include AI-powered personalized learning, VR/AR technology, gamification, nanolearning, employee well-being training, and more.
 L&D teams are currently at the forefront of these rapid technology breakthroughs and are investing time and energy in retraining and upskilling employees, as well as implementing cost-cutting technologies and practices.
 To stay up to date with market changes and enhance your company's training program, consider partnering with the right vendor who will keep you ahead of the curve.[^5]
 >
-Key to this product line success is further developing Jasper’sAI text to voice and human animation for video offerings.
-Tools that help customize the learning experience for the student based on key components of learning styles:  visual, auditory, kinesthetic and reading/writing.
+Key to this product line success is further developing Jasper’s AI text to voice and human animation for video offerings.
+Also, Jasper should increase offerings/tools that help customize the learning experience for students based on the key components of learning styles:  visual, auditory, kinesthetic and reading/writing.

 In addition, the agility of the ai provided by Jasper could leverage a unique model that would allow you to choose between learning environments, type of vertical market and age of student.
-The other recommendation I have is to package a individual user account specifically for organizations that have unique training needs for either a small niche market, or training within their organization for employee training of best practices, employee success, and other metrics.
+The other recommendation I have is to package an individual user account specifically for organizations that have unique training needs for either a small niche market, or training within their organization for employee training of best practices, employee success, and other metrics.

 # Outlook
-The future market for AI content and creation providers is limited only by what we can't imagine.
+The future market for AI content and creation providers is limited only by what we currently haven't imagined.
 It is worthy to note that while these applications are becoming wide-spread, the basic premise still holds that to be successful (in writing accurate and persuasive content) the user must be knowledgable --if not an expert-- in the product, vertical market, etc. Stories of plagerism and inaccuracies abound and post a real concern for those looking to leverage AI content creation in their businesses.
 However, I believe that AI content creation will continue to radically trasnform and improve the quality of internal and external communications for companies of all sizes.
-I hope the customer ends up reaping the benefits of more impactful advertising, products, services and user manuals.
+I hope the customer ends up reaping the benefits of more impactful advertising, better products and more useful user manuals.
 And that in-the-end, this reduces costs across the board for us, the end consumer!

 ## Addtional Reading
 [Exploding Topics](https://explodingtopics.com/blog/ai-trends)\